Aben Kandel

-Aben Kandel (15 August 1897 – 28 January 1993) was an American screenwriter, novelist, and (earlier in life) boxer.
+Aben Kandel (August 15, 1897 – January 28, 1993) was an American screenwriter, novelist, and boxer.
 He was screenwriter on such classic B movies as I Was A Teenage Werewolf, Joan Crawford's final movie Trog, and one of Leonard Nimoy's first starring vehicles, Kid Monk Baroni.
-He is the father of poetess Lenore Kandel and screenwriter Stephen Kandel.
+He is the father of poet Lenore Kandel and screenwriter Stephen Kandel.

 Biography

 Born in Berlad, Romania, Kandel came to the United States as a child and was educated at New York University and its law school.
-He served in the U.S. Army during World War I and later enlisted in the U.S. Coast & Geodetic Survey.
+He served in the U.S. Army during World War I and later enlisted in the United States Coast and Geodetic Survey.